Things to Know Before Visiting Nepal

 Nagarkot is the top spot for amazing Himalayan views.
 Club Himalaya is one of the best hotels in the area and it offers 360-degree views of these jaw-dropping mountains.

-What to Pack
+What to Pack?

 1. Pack comfortable clothes and shoes ( a pair of hiking shoes is necessary)

 As there usually is a power cut in Nepal, You should prepare a headlamp to avoid fumbling around in the dark in your hotel room.
 You should prepare at least one headlamp and several extra batteries!

 Grand Festivals and Holidays of Nepal

-Nepalese Food and Cuisine
+Nepalese Food and Cuisines